erumfaham/inprosysmedia-likes-dislikes-post/readme.txt

 = Are Like or dislike values stored in database? =

-Yes,it store like or dislike values in database as well as update if user change its opinion.
+Yes, it store like or dislike values in database as well as update if user change its opinion.

 = Can we change thumbs-up and thumbs-down icon? =

-No,it constant values.
+No, it constant values.

 == Screenshots ==